aking618/LJSGC/README.md

   <h3 align="center">Literally Just a Space Game with Cards</h3>

   <p align="center">
     What’s better than conquering a solar system?
 Easy, conquering a galaxy.
 Better than that?
 Have complete supremacy over the universe!
-Build unique decks, upgrade your ship and crew to immense power, defeat even the most worthy of adversaries, conquer entire planets and their civilizations and become the supreme ruler of everything in existence!
-	LJSGC is a procedural single-player deck building game that takes place in the vast expanse of the universe in search of the ultimate prize -- total conquest.
+Build unique decks, upgrade your ship and crew to immense power, defeat even the most worthy of adversaries, conquer entire planets and their civilizations and become the supreme ruler of everything in existence!<br>LJSGC is a procedural single-player deck building game that takes place in the vast expanse of the universe in search of the ultimate prize -- total conquest.
 You and your crew must travel to different planets in search of resources, better crewmates, equipment and more -- all in the form of playable cards.
 This game distinguishes itself from other deckbuilding games by changing the setting to the grand universe and supplying a plethora of unique cards that allow the player to fully customize their ship and crew.
 The game is targeted towards creative PC players that love trial and error tactics.
     <br />
     <a href="https://github.com/aking618/LJSGC"><strong>Explore the docs »</strong></a>
     <br />